FrancescoXD/dotfiles/README.md

 Update (20/02/2023)
 I've made another repo where I use [LazyVim](https://github.com/FrancescoXD/lazyvim-config).
+> Spoiler: I don't use it anymore...
+I change a lot...

+## Other stuff...

 ### volantes cursors
 When installed, you need to make `~/.icons/default/index.theme` and add this line: